ChristalineI/BattleRollForGlory/README.md

 # BattleRollForGlory
-A tiny program which utilizes a random number generator to allow the user to fight amonster to the death or be slain in the process.
-How will the numbers seal your fate?
+A tiny program which utilizes a random number generator to allow the spectator to witness a battle between a monster and our hero.
+Both of our contenders will start with 10hp and as fate rolls the spectator gets to see how the battle progresses.
+The program informs the user of how many health points are remaining after a hit, and shows how many points of damage were taken.
+It does the same for the opponent until someone is out of hp, then it declares a winner.
+Who will be victorious and who will be slain in the process?